usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 | SA-4(9) | Acquisition Process - Functions, Ports, Protocols, and Services in Use |
 | SC-8(1) | Transmission Confidentiality and Integrity |

-In this tutorial, we’ll demonstrate how to use implemented requirements and control IDs for traceability between the component definition model, its components, the component’s control implementations and associated implemented requirements.
+This tutorial demonstrates how to document a set of implemented controls as an OSCAL component definition for these controls.

-## Creating an OSCAL Component Definition Model
+## Creating an OSCAL Component Definition Instance

 The examples below illustrate the top-level structure of the OSCAL Component Definition Model.